TWP24/DoneDeal/scripts/README.md

 Leave `SCRAPE_MAKES` unset to scrape everything DoneDeal returns on its default search.

-### 5. Do a manual test run
+### 6. Do a manual test run

 Repo → **Actions → DoneDeal ETL → Run workflow**.
-It'll take a few minutes on the first run.
-Watch the logs — you want to see lines like:
+It takes a few minutes on the first run.
+Watch the logs — you should see lines like:

 ```
-[scrape] cleaned DataFrame has 847 rows
+[scrape] cleaned DataFrame: 847 rows
-[transform] 832 rows ready for upsert
+[transform] 832 rows ready for ingest-listings
-[upsert] wrote 500/832
+[post] ingest-listings: 200/832
+[post] ingest-listings: 400/832
+[post] ingest-listings: 600/832
-[upsert] wrote 832/832
+[post] ingest-listings: 832/832
 [score] scored 721 rows across 38 (make,model) groups; skipped 14 thin groups
-[upsert outliers] 721/721
-[done] flagged 23 underpriced listings this run
+[post] ingest-outliers response: {"ok":true,"written":721,"models":38,"alerts_fanned":23}
+[done] 832 listings, 721 scored, 23 flagged underpriced, 38 models refreshed
 ```

-### 6. Verify in Lovable
+### 7. Verify in Lovable

 Open your Lovable app's Search page — listings should now appear.
 Flip to Explore — any underpriced ones from the run will be there.
 If Alerts is on for your user, you should have a notification in the bell drawer.